jeonghwan723/Deep-detection/README.md

 ## Data set (netCDF4)

-   -  you can download data set here: now preparing..
+   -  you can download data set here: in preparation.

    -  The data set consists of the following: